animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 -->

-Normally, a Spring-based application [bootstraps GemFire](bootstrap.html) by using Spring Data for GemFire's features.
-By specifying a `<gfe:cache/>` element that uses the Spring Data for GemFire XML namespace, a single embedded GemFire peer `Cache` instance is created and initialized with default settings in the same JVM process as your application.
+Normally, a Spring-based application [bootstraps GemFire](bootstrap.html) by using Spring Data for VMware GemFire's features.
+By specifying a `<gfe:cache/>` element that uses the Spring Data for VMware GemFire XML namespace, a single embedded GemFire peer `Cache` instance is created and initialized with default settings in the same JVM process as your application.